 Find Early Education and childcare

 Childminders are registered and inspected by Ofsted or a Childminding Agency.
-Childminders work in their own homes providing paid for childcare for children of all ages.
-Most childminders offer funded early education places for children under the age of five.
+Childminders work in their own homes or the home of another childminder, to provide paid for childcare for children of all ages.
+They provide paid for childcare for children of all ages and they can provide funded early education places for children under the age of five.

 Childcare on Domestic Premises